 [WORK IN PROGRESS] LESS A BUILDING: Interactions with the London Zoo Aviary

-Research project and publication
+Research project and artist's book

 **Owen Hopkins, Mavericks: Breaking the Mould of British Architecture, 2016